MdotAmaan/BSCustomTrailsGuide/README.md

 # Mdot's Custom Trails Guide
-A primer to implementing custom trails on your sabers.
+This guide covers the basics of adding Custom Trails to your sabers.

 This guide will not cover how to make your model / import them into unity / etc. For more information on that see [angeliod0103's Guide](https://bs.assistant.moe/Sabers/)